chrismaltby/gb-studio-docs/docs/extending-gbstudio/plugins.md

 }
 ```

-To see how engine fields can be used within your plugin you can review the inbuilt [engine.json](https://github.com/chrismaltby/gb-studio/blob/develop/appData/src/gb/engine.json) file.
+To see how engine fields can be used within your plugin you can review the inbuilt [engine.json](https://github.com/chrismaltby/gb-studio/blob/develop/appData/engine/engine.json) file.

 ### Additional Scene Types

-Engine plugins can also define additional scene types which will appear in the [type dropdown](/docs/project-editor/scenes#scene-properties) when editing scenes.
+Engine plugins can also define additional [scene types](/docs/project-editor/scenes/types).

 ```
 {